 Governance and Management

 The Society's headquarters building at 30 Park Street in Concord is home to the research library, exhibitions, and school and public programs.
 This 1911 landmark building, funded by Edward and Julia Tuck, is listed on the National Register of Historic Places.
-A mid-19th-century building at 6 Eagle Square, named the Hamel Center after major benefactors to the Society, housed the Society's museum exhibition galleries from 1995 to 2014 and is now used for collections and administrative management and office rental space.
-A third historic building at 7 Eagle Square also is used for collections and administrative functions of the Society and office rental space.
+A mid-19th-century building at 6 Eagle Square, named the Hamel Center after major benefactors to the Society, housed the Society's museum exhibition galleries from 1995 to 2014 and is now used for collections and administrative management.

 The Society's award-winning publications include the semi-annual Historical New Hampshire, the only statewide journal devoted to New Hampshire history, occasional books, exhibition catalogs, and printed and electronic newsletters with information on the Society's collections, programs, and activities.